rwhitcroft/rwhitcroft.github.io/cbcx.markdown

     p.StartInfo.CreateNoWindow = false;
     p.Start();

-    // Get the base address of notepad.exe.
+    // Get the base address of notepad.exe
     IntPtr NotepadBase = p.MainModule.BaseAddress;

     // Open a handle to the process with appropriate permissions